eric-s-s/dice-tables/README.md

 I have now created a table contains all the rolls and their combinations
 for three two-sided dice.  useful for quick demo.

-values functions tell the range of rolls or other non-zero events stored in the table.
+event_keys functions tell the range of rolls or other non-zero events stored in the table.
 ```
-In [4]: table.values()
+In [4]: table.event_keys()
 Out[4]: [3, 4, 5, 6]

 In [5]: table.values_range()